-- Artisan village established in Sarlahi with eight high-quality fair-trade weaving workshops-to secure livelihoods of carpet weavers at their own residential area linked to the carpet value chain to cater to the growing global high-value luxury carpet industry. - 350 women weavers will be trained by August 2021.
-More than 250 weavers will be placed in jobs following three-month apprenticeship-based training at the workshops. - Shifting Nepali public perception of handmade carpets and weavers from an oldfashioned industry for unskilled workers to a thriving creative industry that enjoys excellent reputation in international highend interior design world.
+- Artisan village established in Sarlahi with seven high-quality fair-trade weaving workshops-to secure livelihoods of carpet weavers at their own residential area linked to the carpet value chain to cater to the growing global high-value luxury carpet industry. - Over 460 women weavers were benefited from the three-month apprenticeship-based training at the workshops. - Shifting Nepali public perception of handmade carpets and weavers from an oldfashioned industry for unskilled workers to a thriving creative industry that enjoys excellent reputation in international highend interior design world.